ryanmaclean/Adafruit_Python_DHT/README.md

 *DEPRECATED LIBRARY* Adafruit Python DHT Sensor Library
 =======================

-his library has been deprecated!
+This library has been deprecated!
 We are leaving this up for historical and research purposes but archiving the repository.

 We are now only supporting the use of our CircuitPython libraries for use with Python.